Formative And Summative Assessment: The Differences Explained For Teachers

 3. Train your teachers how to use the assessment framework

-Once your school has decided on a framework to use for assessment, next comes the question of how it is actually used.
+Once your school decides on an assessment framework, next comes the question of how it is used.

-These frameworks can be used both in a purely ‘summative’ way, or in a formative way that leads to, over time, an accurate summative assessment.
+These frameworks can be used both in a purely summative or formative way that leads to, over time, an accurate summative assessment.

-These frameworks can also be used in a more formative way- with teachers being encouraged to record the progress towards objectives on the framework as they are being taught.
+These frameworks can be used formatively with teachers recording progress towards objectives as they are taught.

 This can be used to inform interventions and subsequent teaching, and help to identify common misconceptions, giving the assessment framework used by your school both a summative and formative use.

-It is fantastic that many schools are favouring teacher assessment to provide this ‘data’.
+It is reassuring that many schools favour teacher assessment to provide this ‘data’.

-Teacher assessment is incredibly powerful, and gives teachers the professional autonomy that they deserve.
+Teacher assessment is incredibly powerful and gives teachers the professional autonomy they deserve.

 4. Regular standardised tests can be used with your assessment framework

-Many schools will also choose to use some form of testing alongside their assessment frameworks.
+Many schools will also use some form of testing alongside their assessment frameworks.

-This can be seen as helping to validate teacher assessment judgements, and can also help to ensure there are no ‘nasty’ surprises when it comes to Year 6.
+This can help validate teacher assessment judgements, and ensure there are no ‘nasty’ surprises when it comes to Year 6.

-However, testing is only as good as the quality of the tests that you use.
-As we know, the development of SATs tests takes 3 years.
-They are also, as we all know, standardised – leading to the infamous ‘scaled score’.
+However, testing is only as good as the quality of the tests used As we know, the development of SATs tests takes 3 years.
+These tests are standardised and use a ‘scaled score’.

 Make sure that the tests your schools rely on also have the same degree of work that has gone into their development.